SAP-archive/sample-yaas-docs-repository/docu/release_notes/2017-05-16-ReleaseNotesForumAccountService.html.md

 * Has a headline that is:
   + Attention-grabbing but professional
   + Brief but descriptive, allowing readers to see, at a glance, what is relevant to them
-  + Meets the Dev Portal's Documentation Guidelines Style & Standards
+  + Meets the Dev Portal's Documentation Guidelines and Style & Standards
 * Answers these questions:
   + What changed because of this feature or resolved issue?
   + How was the behavior different before this release?